danielzkng/danielzkng/README.md

 Hi, I'm Daniel Ng, or @danielzkng here on GitHub!
-I'm currently a junior at Carnegie Mellon University majoring in Computer Science and pursuing a concentration in Principles of Programming Languages.
+I'm currently a rising senior at Carnegie Mellon University majoring in Computer Science and pursuing a concentration in Principles of Programming Languages.

 Some interesting classes I'll be taking this semester:

+* 15-281: Artificial Intelligence: Representation and Problem-Solving
-* 07-400: Research Practicum in Computer Science
+* 15-330: Introduction to Computer Security
-* 15-411: Compiler Design
+* 07-599: SCS Senior Thesis

+I am doing my senior thesis with Professor Frank Pfenning, investigating the semi-axiomatic sequent calculus and its applications to parallel process calculi with memory reuse.

 Some interesting classes I've taken so far: